Toyota Corolla Cross Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Toyota Corolla Cross are $1,208 annually including full coverage.
-Comprehensive insurance costs around $256 each year, collision insurance costs $478, and liability is $338.
-Liability-only insurance costs around $394 a year, and high-risk driver insurance costs $2,616 or more.
-Teenage drivers cost the most to insure at up to $4,490 a year.
+U.S. average insurance rates for a Toyota Corolla Cross are $1,208 a year for full coverage.
+Comprehensive insurance costs approximately $256 each year, collision costs $478, and liability costs around $338.
+Liability-only insurance costs as low as $394 a year, with high-risk driver insurance costing $2,616 or more.
+Teens pay the highest rates at $4,490 a year or more.

 Average premium for full coverage: $1,208

-These estimates include $500 physical damage deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all 50 U.S. states and Corolla Cross models.
+Rates are based on $500 deductible amounts, liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all states and Corolla Cross models.

-For the average driver, Toyota Corolla Cross insurance rates range from as cheap as $394 for minimum levels of liability insurance to a high rate of $2,616 for high-risk insurance.
+For a 40-year-old driver, Toyota Corolla Cross insurance prices go from as low as $394 for just liability coverage to a high rate of $2,616 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.